QL568A6/privacyguides.org/docs/multi-factor-authentication.md

     The **Yuibkey** was one of the most popular security keys.
 It has a wide range of features such as for [Universal 2nd Factor (U2F)](https://en.wikipedia.org/wiki/Universal_2nd_Factor), [FIDO2 WebAuthn](https://en.wikipedia.org/wiki/WebAuthn), [Yubico OTP](https://developers.yubico.com/OTP/), [PIV](https://en.wikipedia.org/wiki/FIPS_201), [OpenPGP](https://developers.yubico.com/PGP/), [TOTP and HOTP](https://developers.yubico.com/OATH/) authentication.
 One of the benefits of this key is that one key can do most things.

     Yubikeys can be programmed using the [Yubikey Manager](https://www.yubico.com/support/download/yubikey-manager/) or [Yubikey Personalization Tools](https://www.yubico.com/support/download/yubikey-personalization-tools/).
 For managing TOTP codes, the user can use the [Yubico Authenticator](https://www.yubico.com/products/yubico-authenticator/).
+All of Yubico's clients are open source.

     Yubikeys store HOTP and TOTP secrets encrypted on the device and never expose them to the devices they are plugged into.
+Once a seed is given to the Yubico Authenticator, it will only give out the six-digit codes, but it will never give out the actual seed again.

     [Visit yubico.com](https://www.yubico.com){ .md-button .md-button--primary } [Privacy Policy](https://www.yubico.com/support/terms-conditions/privacy-notice){ .md-button }